g-leech/argmin-gravitas/_posts/2017-12-31-mogopaedia.markdown

 > I have always had a sort of religious awe of geography...
 For whatever reason, towns that I don't know anything about, I don't know where they are, what country they're in, it's just the sounds of the words, combined with the knowledge that that refers to some place, that have always rung like a bell being struck in in my head.
 Like 'Ah!
 Belize!'
 But I couldn't find Belize on a map to save my soul.

+> I’ve been to Crete [Greece] and seen the Cretan [mountain goats], and they can climb these walls and they can cling to the walls like they’re spiders.
+But also, every year, many of them die from misjudging a gap that they think they can jump, and then down they plunge.
+And I thought, ‘Well this is hubris.’

 <br>